Updated: 11th August 2022

-Lugana is closer to Sirimione and although small, is a well known wine-producing region.
+Lugana is closer to Sirimione and, although small, is a well-known wine-producing region.
 Here I visited one of the small wineries and also indulged in a cooking class and family-style dinner.
-The perfect off the beaten path Italy experience, yet so close to some o the countries most famous attractions!
+The perfect off the beaten path Italy experience, yet so close to some of the country’s most famous attractions!

 15. Comacchio and the Po Delta, Emilia Romagna

 It took me a few visits to Emilia Romagna before I finally made it to Comacchio, but it was certainly worth the wait!
 Comacchio isn’t the most accessible place to get to in Emilia Romagna as it does not have a train station, but whether you hire a car or make it here by bus, it’s well worth taking a detour for.